onury/docma/README.md

 #### Docma Default Template

-Using the default template is straight forward.
+Using the default template is straight-forward.
 Just set `buildConfig.template.path` to `"default"` or omit it.
 You can check out the source of the [default template][default-template] to see a detailed example of how a template is structured and configured.

 ## Parsed Documentation